Computer Engineering Technology

 - Passed at least one test/exam in the course.
 Passing group work is not sufficient.

-- Must have submitted all the assignments.
+- Must have submitted all deliverables by the final assessment date.

 You will be discontinued at the end of any semester if any of the following apply to you:

-- You are a full time student and have 3 outstanding failed core courses (does not include General Education electives).
+- You are a full-time student and have 3 outstanding failed core courses (does not include General Education electives).

 - Your course load is less than 5 courses and you fail 50% of your core courses.

 - You fail the same core course twice.